 The very first story I had published in the early 80s was featured alongside a plucky woman who rode a Guzzi Le Mans across Africa.

 But the fact is, Italian bikes have never been big in on the travel scene; probably down to perceptions of reliability despite characterful good looks.
 Guzzi’s latest take on the adventure look is unlikely to change that even if the blurb you’ll find drones on about former Dakar contenders.
 Still, the V85 TT’s supposedly new 80-hp engine could be a step forward.
-Specs are lean for the moment, but last year’s concept has become a 2019 showroom reality.
+Specs are lean for the moment, but last year’s concept has become a 2019 showroom hit.
 Nice paintwork.

 NORTON ATLAS RANGER 650